geggo/gpyfft/README.rst

 -  debug mode to output generated kernels
 -  documentation for low level wrapper (instead refer to library doc)
 -  define API for high level interface
--  high level interface: double precision data, planar data, real<->complex transforms
+-  high-level interface: double precision data, planar data, real<->complex transforms
--  high level interface: tests for non-contiguous data
+-  high-level interface: tests for non-contiguous data
 -  handling of batched transforms in the general case, e.g. shape (4,5,6), axes = (1,), i.e., more than one axes where no transform is performed. (not always possible with single call for arbitrary strides, need to figure out when possible)
+-  high-level interface: implement some strategy to deliver optimal performance (e.g. order of transforms along axes for 2D, 3D transforms depending on memory layout)

 Requirements
 ------------

-- python
+- python (tested with 2.7, should work with 3.x)
-- pyopencl (v2013.2)
+- pyopencl (>v2013.2 required)
 - distribute
 - cython
 - AMD clFFT